 One good way to understand how public lands work, and why so much of the west is federally-owned, is to read about the history of public lands in the United States.
 This article is a good overview of this complicated topic: America's Public Lands: Origin, History, Future

-For more information about the different types of public lands, here are three good articles:
+For more information about the different types of public lands, here are some good articles:

 If you want more background on the controversies surrounding public lands, here are two articles from DPL's CQ Researcher database (library card required):